abuseofnotation/category-theory-illustrated/_chapters/11_natural_transformations.md

 ![Orders with isomorphic equivalence classes](../11_natural_transformations/equivalent_order_classes.svg)

 You can see that they are isomorphic.
+And that is no coincidence:

+{: .definition}

-And that is no coincidence: two orders are equivalent precisely when the orders made of their equivalence classes are isomorphic.
+> Two orders are equivalent precisely when the orders made of their equivalence classes are isomorphic.

 This is a definition for equivalence of orders, but unfortunately, it does not hold for all categories --- when we are working with orders, we can get away by just thinking about *objects*, but categories demands that we think about morphisms i.e. to prove two categories are equivalent, we should establish an isomorphism between their *morphisms*.